Washington Total Loss Law Explained

 How long does a Washington insurer have to settle a total loss claim?

 Washington law requires insurers to acknowledge claims promptly and process them within a reasonable timeframe.
 While there is no single statutory deadline expressed in calendar days for every situation, the OIC expects insurers to act in good faith and without unreasonable delay.
-Policyholders who experience excessive delays may file a complaint with the OIC for investigation.
+Policyholders who experience excessive delays may file a complaint with the OIC.

 Conclusion